-At the University of Michigan’s Esophageal Disorders Program through the U-M Division of Gastroenterology, our dedicated, multidisciplinary team includes experts in minimally invasive surgery, thoracic surgery, radiology, allergy, and pathology.and has broad experience managing patients with gastroesophageal reflux disease symptoms that have not responded to standard medical therapies.
-We provide the newest in diagnostic testing for GERD, and our robust clinical research includes multiple studies on the causes and treatments for GERD symptoms that are resistant to standard treatments.
+We have a dedicated, multidisciplinary team that includes experts in gastroenterology, minimally invasive surgery, thoracic surgery, radiology, allergy, and pathology.
+With this broad, cross functional experience, we are treating patients who have not responded to standard medical therapies.
+U-M patients have access to the cutting edge diagnostic testing for GERD and our robust clinical research, including multiple studies on the causes and treatments for GERD symptoms that are resistant to standard treatments.

 GERD Symptoms and Risk Factors

 You may be at risk for developing GERD if you are overweight or if your job or lifestyle requires stooping, bending, or heavy lifting.
 Typical symptoms of GERD include:

 - Heartburn (burning behind the breastbone traveling toward the neck)

 - Regurgitation (effortless movement of stomach contents into the chest)